-2. Please note specific comments, behaviors, interests, advanced skills, achievements, or instances of creative expressions that give evidence of this child's specific academic aptitude.
+2. Please note specific behaviors, interests, advanced skills, achievements, or instances of creative expression that give evidence of this child's specific academic aptitude(s).

-Gifted Eligibility Referral Form (for use by parents/guardians)
+(parents/guardians)

-200 Student's Name:
+Student's Name:

-SCHO Parent/Guardian's Name:
+Parent/Guardian's Name:

 School: Grade: Date:

-The street street one Oit · Oak a alai Oitta d Education Aa hisan Osmaittas has adamtad tha

 The Lynchburg City Schools' Gifted Education Advisory Committee has adopted the state Board of Education's definition of gifted students as children "whose abilities and potential for accomplishment are so outstanding that they require special programs to meet their educational needs."
 Lynchburg City Schools identifies and provides a gifted program for those students who are gifted in the area of specific academic aptitude.
-This includes students with specific aptitudes in mathematics, the sciences, English (reading and writing), foreign languages, and history as demonstrated by advanced skills, concepts, and creative expression in those areas.
+This includes students with specific aptitudes in core academic areas.

-When you have completed this referral form, please turn it in to your child's guidance counselor.
+When you have completed this referral form, please turn it in to your child's counselor.
 This will initiate the gifted eligibility data collection process and will allow you to learn more about the process at that time.